-Inside and outside of the classroom, Carolina faculty are using many different communication and instructional technologies; some tried-and-true, others on the cutting edge.
+Inside and outside of the classroom, Carolina instructors use many different communication and instructional technologies; some tried-and-true, others on the cutting edge.
 CFE staff work with faculty searching for the right match between the goals they set for students and the strategies and tools that can best support those goals.

 Audio/video creation and delivery: Recorded instructional video and audio serve a variety of course needs and formats.
 CFE staff can help instructors navigate the many options for designing, recording, and delivering course-related videos.

 Polling and low-stakes assessment tools: Classroom response systems make it easy for instructors to quickly assess students’ understanding of course subject matter, demonstrate important course concepts, and spur class discussion.

 Classroom technologies: Both departmental and centrally-supported classrooms are equipped to handle a wide array of instructional needs.
 Learn more about the different types of classrooms and classroom technologies available to you.

 Sakai Learning Management System (LMS): Sakai provides a flexible and feature-rich environment for managing course interactions, content, and assessments.
 Sakai project sites are used to support academic and administrative projects as well.

 Collaboration Tools: Along with the standard Office Suite, Office 365 provides real-time, online document collaboration, Teams, and several ways to organize shared work spaces.